Synthetic Aperture Radar (SAR) Market Size

-The Global Synthetic Aperture Radar Market was valued at USD 3320.2 million in 2020, and it is expected to reach USD 6474.0 million by 2026, registering a CAGR of 11.6%, during the period of 2021-2026.
-The pandemic has led to the increased demand for satellite imagery, including studying the economic impact of the virus and conducting remote monitoring of facilities and infrastructure.
-The demand grew from the oil and gas industry; for instance, Ursa Space Systems, which offers satellite data and analytics, observed the impact of COVID-19 on global oil inventories, as the company provides weekly reports on 11,000 oil storage tanks, which are observed with SAR satellites.
+The pandemic has led to increased demand for satellite imagery, including the economic impact of the virus and conducting remote monitoring of facilities and infrastructure.
+Further, the market is witnessing increased demand from the oil and gas industry.
+For instance, Ursa Space Systems, which offers satellite data and analytics, observed the impact of COVID-19 on global oil inventories as the company provides weekly reports on 11,000 oil storage tanks using SAR satellites.

-- Despite various advantages offered by the SAR systems, it is a significantly underused technology compared to traditional optical imagery; in order to overcome this, the Department of Commerce and the National Oceanic and Atmospheric Administration (NOAA) announced the licensing of Private Remote Sensing Space Systems, which revised the regulations for licensing the operation of private remote sensing space systems, under the Land Remote Sensing Policy Act of 1992; aiming at making US private actors competitive with their foreign counterparts.
+- Despite various advantages of the SAR systems, it is significantly underused compared to traditional optical imagery.
+To overcome this, the Department of Commerce and the National Oceanic and Atmospheric Administration (NOAA) announced licensing of Private Remote Sensing Space Systems, which revised the regulations for licensing the operation of private remote sensing space systems under the Land Remote Sensing Policy Act of 1992.

 - In military applications, a synthetic aperture radar is used to detect surface features, like building complexes, missile sites, and topographical features of the surrounding terrain.
 Thus, it is used for battlefield surveillance, weapon guidance, and mission planning of future operations.